Sydney Olympic FC: 2000–2004

 The 2000s saw Olympic's fortunes take an upturn.
 1999/2000 saw their biggest ever NSL win, a 6–0 defeat of South Melbourne in January 2000 at Belmore Sports Ground.
 The club would again make the Finals that season, finishing in 5th place.
-During the Finals Series Sydney Olympic beat Adelaide City over 2 legs, but would go on to lose to Carlton SC in extra-time, for a spot in the Preliminary Final.
+During the Finals Series, Sydney Olympic beat Adelaide City over 2 legs, but would go on to lose to Carlton SC in extra time for a spot in the Preliminary Final.

 In season 2000/01, Sydney Olympic finished 4th on the competition ladder.
 In the Finals Series, Olympic eliminated Marconi and then Melbourne Knights to make it through to the Preliminary Final, a match they lost 2–0 to the Minor Premiers South Melbourne.

 Season 2001/02 saw the club move base again, this time to the Sutherland Shire in Sydney's south, an area with no NSL representation, but a large base of registered junior players to potentially tap into.
 Olympic played out of Toyota Park.
-The move had also involved a change of name from Sydney Olympic to Olympic Sharks with the traditional blue and white colours of the club still in place.
-This season also saw Olympic capture their 2nd NSL Championship, a lone Ante Milicic goal early in the second-half, being enough to defeat Perth Glory at Subiaco Oval in front of 42,735 fans.
+The move had also involved a change of name from Sydney Olympic to Olympic Sharks, with the traditional blue and white colours of the club still in place.
+This season also saw Olympic capture their 2nd NSL Championship, a lone Ante Milicic goal early in the second half being enough to defeat Perth Glory at Subiaco Oval in front of 42,735 fans.

 The 2002/03 season saw Sydney Olympic win its first ever Minor Premiership by finishing on top of the NSL ladder, which eventually led to Olympic's second consecutive appearance in the NSL Grand Final.
-This time however, it would be the Perth Glory who would take out the title, winning 2–0 in Perth, in front of 38,111 fans.
+This time, however, it would be the Perth Glory who would take out the title, winning 2–0 in Perth, in front of 38,111 fans.

-Despite the on field successes, the move to the Sutherland Shire was short-lived.
-Poor attendances took their toll on the venture and for season 2003/04 the club chose to revert to the widely preferred name of Sydney Olympic and moving to OKI Jubilee Stadium at Kogarah.
+Despite the on-field successes, the move to the Sutherland Shire was short-lived.
+Poor attendances took their toll on the venture, and for season 2003/04 the club chose to revert to the widely preferred name of Sydney Olympic and moved to OKI Jubilee Stadium at Kogarah.